GAL Collateral Statement Requests

 Third Party (Collateral) Statement Requests

-Pursuant to 750 ILCS 5/602.7, the Guardian ad litem investigates the parenting issues that are before the Court and may request information from third parties to learn more about personal observations (please include dates, times, and who was present, how you learned such information) for the below factors:
+Pursuant to 750 ILCS 5/602.7, the Guardian ad litem investigates the parenting issues that are before the Court and may request information from third parties to learn more about personal observations (please include dates, times, and who was present, how you learned such information) for the below factors (not all factors may apply):

 (1) the wishes of each parent seeking parenting time;